danhermes/cognitive-hackathon/Teacher Guide/Week 3/Week 3 Intro.md

 Students complete the development of their project.
 They then create a summary of their project, including data inputs and JSON outputs and interpretation, as well as their conclusions.
 This will be presented to the class first thing next week.

-## BONUS (not certain where this goes yet)

-Further instruction on Writing in Markdown and Python.
-For Python, we now want to focus on how to actually make API calls.
-	• JSON Parsers
-		○ Show built-in ones (Describe_)